 - Use Your Lid, Each and Every Time.
 When it comes to composting bins, a secure lid is incredibly important to keep pests at bay.
 If you achieve hot (instead of warm) compost it will actually send the ants marching.
 They are drawn to a warm and cozy environment but not an excessively hot one.
 That’s particularly important with kitchen compost bins, as ants are more of a pain inside than outside.

 - Add Some Moisture.
 If the compost is extremely dry, the ants can tunnel right through it.
 When it comes to composting, the ideal moisture content is around 40 to 60 percent.
-If ants are present, you may be able to deter them with some added moisture while provide the water the compost microbes needs to flourish.
+If ants are present, you may be able to deter them with some added moisture while providing the water the compost microbes needs to flourish.

 - Add an Organic Pesticide.
 Diatomaceous Earth can be added to your compost bin or pile safely.
 This is an organic powder substance that kills insects by drying them out.
 The good news is that it will not kill the earthworms that you want in your compost.